KOSASIH/dao-mall-for-pi/README.md

 5. Submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the PIOS License - see the [LICENSE](LICENSE.md) file for details.

 ## Contact
-If you have any questions or suggestions, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact us at [support@pinet.com](mailto:support@pinet.com).

 Happy decentralized shopping with DAO Mall for Pi!